hasanyasin/gospec/spec/004-Lexical Elements.md

 #### Integer Literals

-Integer literals represent integer constants.
+Integer literals represent [integer constant](#)s.
 Go support octal and hexadecimal literals with the use of prefixes: `0` for octal and `0x` or `0X` for hexadecimal.
 For hexadecimal literals, `a-f` digits are case insensitive so you can use either uppercase, lovercase or a mixture of them.

 TODO: Add information about the idiomatic use of lower/upper cases for hexadecimals in standard library.

+#### Floating-point Literals

+Floating-point literals represent [floating-point constant]s.
+A floating point literal always have one and only one full stop character `.` and either or both an integer part preceding the decimal point and a fractional part following the decimal point.

+Fractional part can also have an exponent part which starts with an `e` or `E` character followed by the decimal exponent.
+Decimal exponent can be signed with `+` for positive or `-` for negative.
+When it is not signed, it is considered positive.